drugm8/LearnM8/docs/index.md

 **Oracles**: CSVOracle for benchmarking and PythonOracle for custom scoring functions

-**Pruning**: Probabilistic, uncertainty threshold, prediction threshold, and adaptive pruning strategies
+**Pruning**: Score-based pruning for design space reduction in large compound libraries

 ## Next Steps